 While characters in a video can express emotions, music is used to better depict these emotions to the audience.
 It is also an important tool for leading the audience.
-If your video has commercial character and is meant to sell a product or service, music is the best way to set up purchasing mood.
+If your video has a commercial character and is meant to sell a product or service, music is the best way to set up a purchasing mood.

 There are two main issues that may occur during the explainer video production process: